Maralixibat

 Description of selected adverse reactions

-All reported events of diarrhoea were mild to moderate in severity; a severe adverse reaction of abdominal pain was reported in 1 patient.
+All reported events of diarrhoea were mild to moderate in severity; a severe adverse reaction of abdominal pain was reported in 1 ALGS patient.
+No adverse reactions of diarrhoea or abdominal pain were serious.
 The time to onset for diarrhoea and abdominal pain in the majority of cases was within the first month of treatment.
-The median duration for diarrhoea and abdominal pain were 2 days and 1 day, respectively.
-No dose response relationship was observed for the incidence of diarrhoea.
-Treatment was interrupted or dose was reduced due to adverse gastrointestinal reactions in 4 (4.7%) patients and led to improvement or resolution of the adverse reactions.
-No patients discontinued maralixibat due to these adverse reactions.
+For both ALGS and PFIC, the median duration for diarrhoea and abdominal pain episodes was less than 1 week.
+No dose response relationship was observed for diarrhoea or abdominal pain.
+Treatment was interrupted or dose was reduced due to adverse gastrointestinal reactions in 4 (4.7%) of ALGS patients and 3 (6.4%) of PFIC patients, and led to improvement or resolution of the adverse reactions.
+One PFIC patient (2.1%) with mild diarrhoea discontinued treatment; otherwise, no patients discontinued maralixibat due to gastrointestinal adverse reactions.

 Cross-check medications